Too Many Hazard Detectors? Here's How to Choose the Right One

 Typical price

-31.– to 140.–Detects smoke particles in the air, indicating the presence of fire.
+31.– to 140.–Detects smoke particles in the air, providing early warning of a potential fire.

 Bestseller